Updated June 13, 2023

 Step 3: Click on ADD & OK to complete.
 Now we have an Incentive Amount column.

 Limitation of Calculated Field

-We have seen the wonder of Calculated Fields but it has some of the limitations as well.
-Now take look at the below image, if I want to see the breakup of Product-wise Incentive amount we will have wrong SUB TOTAL & GRAND TOTAL of INCENTIVE AMOUNT.
+We have seen the wonder of Calculated Fields, but it also has some limitations.
+Now look at the image below; if I want to see the breakup of the Product-wise Incentive amount, we will have the wrong SUB TOTAL & GRAND TOTAL of INCENTIVE AMOUNT.

 So be careful while showing the Subtotal of calculated fields.
 It will show you the wrong amounts.

-Get List of All the Calculated Field Formulas
+Get a List of All the Calculated Field Formulas

-If you do not know how many formulas are there in the pivot table calculated field you can get the summary of all these in a separate worksheet.
+If you do not know how many formulas are in the pivot table calculated field, you can get the summary of all these in a separate worksheet.